Speeding up an unsteady flow simulation by adaptive BDDC and Krylov subspace recycling: Introduction

 We compare this approach with normalizing by the norm of the initial residual $\vr_{0}$, that is stopping when

 which is inappropriate in the cases when a good initial approximation $\vx_{0}$ is available.

 \paragraph{Krylov subspace recycling} This technique, which involves reusing information from previous runs of a Krylov method, is frequently employed for nonsymmetric systems and restarted methods; see, e.g., \cite{Paretal06} or the survey~\cite{Soodhalter-2020-SRI}.
 Applying a subspace recycling to improve the convergence of the conjugate gradient (CG) method for solving a sequence of SPD linear systems has been considered, e.g., in \cite{Saad00,ErhGuy00}.
 Running the CG method in a subspace defined as the orthogonal complement of a stored basis is an established approach known as deflated CG~\cite{Dos88,Nic87,Saad00}.
 Since CG typically reduces oscillating components of the error faster than smooth components, making the Krylov subspace orthogonal to the eigenvectors corresponding to the smallest eigenvalues typically results in faster convergence.
-As such, deflation can be seen as an alternative to preconditioning; see, e.g., \cite{Tanetal10}.
+As such, deflation can be seen as an alternative to preconditioning; see, e.g., \cite{Tanetal10} and \cite{KlaRhe12}.
 The deflation, on the other hand, requires a careful implementation as some of the operations in the approach are sensitive to accumulation of rounding errors and numerical loss of orthogonality.
 Another drawback of these methods might be the relatively high memory cost of storing the deflation basis which limits its size.
 Both of these issues are mitigated by the use of the BDDC preconditioner in our context.
 This synergy was already realized for the earlier Finite Element Tearing and Interconnecting (FETI) method~\cite{Farhat-1991-MFE} applied to sequences of right-hand sides in~\cite{Farhat-1994-ESB}.
+In~\cite{KlaRhe12}, the deflation is seen as an alternative way to implementing the coarse space in BDDC and FETI-DP methods.

 \paragraph{Adaptive selection of constraints in BDDC} The BDDC preconditioner allows a flexible definition of its coarse space through defining the coarse degrees of freedom.
 In particular, there are several variants of the adaptive BDDC (see the overview papers \cite{Klawonn-2016-ACS,Pechstein-2017-UFA}), and the common feature of the methods is solving a number of local eigenvalue problems, followed by using selected eigenvectors for defining optimal coarse degrees of freedom.
 The enriched coarse space typically improves the convergence of the iterative method at the cost of more expensive preconditioner setup due to solving the eigenvalue problems.
 While these approaches were developed mostly for problems with heterogeneous materials with largely varying coefficients, they can be seen as a general approach to adjusting the strength of the DD preconditioners.
 For this reason, they present an interesting option also for time-dependent problems studied in this paper, in which any reduction of the number of iterations can lead to large savings of the computational time needed for the whole sequence.
 In the present work, we apply the method described in~\cite{Mandel-2007-ASF,Mandel-2012-ABT}.
 It is combined with the three-level BDDC preconditioner as a special case of adaptive multilevel BDDC~\cite{Sousedik-2013-AMB}.